History of books: Academic study

 The history of the book became an acknowledged academic discipline in the latter half of the 20th century.
 It was fostered by William Ivins Jr.'s Prints and Visual Communication (1953) and Henri-Jean Martin and Lucien Febvre's L'apparition du livre (The Coming of the Book: The Impact of Printing, 1450–1800) in 1958 as well as Marshall McLuhan's Gutenberg Galaxy: The Making of Typographic Man (1962).
 Another notable pioneer in the history of the book is Robert Darnton.

+In 2025, Rachel Noorda and Corinna Norrick-Rühl published an overview of book and publishing studies methods, including oral history and archival methods (Research Methods in Publishing and Book Studies).